-Reconnect Weekends is an entity of Coaching for Talent and iPapilio JS Ltd. Coaching for Talent and iPapilio JS Ltd need to gather and use certain information about individuals in order to ensure high quality service for all partners.
+Reconnect Weekends is an entity of Coaching to Reconnect.
+Coaching to Reconnect needs to gather and use certain information about individuals in order to ensure high quality service for all partners.

 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.

 Our data policy describes how this personal data must be collected, handled and stored to meet the company’s data protection standards – and to comply with the law.

 The data protection policy ensures Coaching to Reconnect:

 - Complies with data protection law and follows good practice

 - Protects the rights of staff, customers and partners

 - Is open about how it stores and processes individuals’ data